Lions Community Manor

 In July of 1978, the CSC approved the Club to buy the property where the building now stands.
 Lunches at the U.S. Grant were up to $4.50, so the ‘urgency’ became critical.
 The Lions once again petitioned HUD with the support of the Union Tribune, Mayor Pete Wilson, and the Chamber of Commerce.

-In 1979, the Club received HUD approval and $5.4 million, but the HUD approval created additional problems from the Downtown Business Association that did not want low income housing and preferred luxury condominiums.
+In 1979, the Club received HUD approval and $5.4 million, but the HUD approval created additional problems from the Downtown Business Association which did not want low-income housing and preferred luxury condominiums.
 However, the Club persevered and the edifice houses the Club meeting room as well as administrative office space in addition to the 128 rooms.

-The Manor groundbreaking ceremony was 13 October 1980.
+The Manor groundbreaking ceremony was on 13 October 1980.
 Oddly enough, even for this monumental accomplishment, no media representatives attended the ceremony.
-On May 22, 1981, the topping off ceremony occurred and the building was officially dedicated on 6 February 1981.
+On May 22, 1981, the topping-off ceremony occurred and the building was officially dedicated on 6 February 1981.

 President David Owens

 Secretary Randy Stage

 Treasurer Randall Wood